ivgomezarnedo/yfinance_layer/README.md

 5. **Send a Merge Request (MR)**: Go back to the main page of your forked repository on GitHub.
 Click on "New Pull Request".
 Ensure the base repository is set to the original repository (not your fork) and the base branch is `main`.
 Fill out the necessary details and submit the pull request.

-Once your MR is reviewed and merged, the new ARN will be available in the main repository's README.md, benefitting all users looking for that specific region.
+Once your MR is reviewed and merged, the new ARN will be available in the main repository's README.md, benefiting all users looking for that specific region.